cockroachdb/docs/_includes/v2.1/prod-deployment/insecure-scale-cluster.md

      Flag | Description
      -----|------------
-     `--host` | Specifies the hostname or IP address to listen on for intra-cluster and client communication, as well as to identify the node in the Admin UI.
-If it is a hostname, it must be resolvable from all nodes, and if it is an IP address, it must be routable from all nodes.<br><br>If you want the node to listen on multiple interfaces, leave `--host` empty.<br><br>If you want the node to communicate with other nodes on an internal address (e.g., within a private network) while listening on all interfaces, leave `--host` empty and set the `--advertise-host` flag to the internal address.
+     `--advertise-addr` | Specifies the IP address/hostname and port to tell other nodes to use.
+This value must route to an IP address the node is listening on (with `--listen-addr` unspecified, the node listens on all IP addresses).<br><br>In some networking scenarios, you may need to use `--advertise-addr` and/or `--listen-addr` differently.
+For more details, see [Networking](recommended-production-settings.html#networking).
      `--join` | Identifies the address and port of 3-5 of the initial nodes of the cluster.
+These addresses should match the addresses that the target nodes are advertising.

 9. Repeat these steps for each additional node that you want in your cluster.